Root Canal Bremerton, WA

 After preparation we will drill a small hole in the top of the tooth so that we can access the interior of the tooth, where the root is located.
 We will carefully remove the root, as well as the decay and any biological material within the tooth.
 We are extremely careful to remove all signs of decay from the tooth to ensure that re-infection does not occur.
 Once the it has been thoroughly cleaned we will rinse it out with a sterilizing agent and fill it in with and inert material called gutta percha.
 Gutta percha give the tooth the solid foundation it needs to continue performing processes like chewing properly.

-Once the interior of the tooth is filled in with gutta percha we can finish the procedure by filling the entrance hole with composite dental filling material.
+Once the interior of the tooth is filled in with gutta percha we can finish the procedure by filling the entrance hole with composite tooth filling material.
 This is the same material that we use to produce tooth colored fillings and dental bonds, it matches the color of your tooth exactly.

 Should I be worried about having a root canal?There is a large stigma that root canal therapy has received over the years, people believe that it is a particularly painful procedure.
 This is simply not true.
 While it is a more labor intensive and potentially more time consuming procedure than having a cavity drilled, don’t expect any discomfort.
 If at any point you feel uncomfortable with a procedure at our office, just let us know and we will do everything in our power to make you comfortable.